The Story of Nancy Luce and her “Poor Little Hearts” Chickens

 Nancy Luce lived in West Tisbury, then known as the village of New Town, from 1814-1890.
 At age 26, she became seriously ill, turned away from society, and remained in her home for the rest of her life.
 Although frail and destitute, she looked past the criticisms of her aberrant lifestyle and instead wrote compassionately about her pet chickens.
 Luce’s most well-known poem, “Poor Little Hearts,” was written after the deaths of her favorite hens, Ada Queetie and Beauty Linna.
 She stayed unmarried and self-reliant, as she self-published her poetry and sold her booklets and photographs to the first tourists of Martha’s Vineyard.

 Chickens were Luce’s emotional pillar during her life of poverty, sickness, and seclusion.
 Her tribute to her hens was commissioning two gravestones for them after their passing.
 The letters on one headstone read Ada Queetie and Beauty Linna, along with their time of death, age, and a stanza of poetry.
 The second, stouter gravestone is dedicated to Luce’s chicken companion, T. T. Pinky.
-Luce’s final wish was to buried beside her companions at her homestead, however, the executor of her estate decided against the plan.
-Everyday admirers of Luce leave behind chicken tokens of appreciation resembling her “Poor Little Hearts,” at her graveside located at the West Tisbury Village Cemetery.
+Luce’s final wish was to buried beside her companions at her homestead.
+However, the executor of her estate decided against the plan.
+Today admirers of Luce leave behind chicken tokens of appreciation resembling her “Poor Little Hearts,” at her graveside located at the West Tisbury Village Cemetery.